lake-wg/grease/draft-amsuess-core-edhoc-grease.md

 to alter the security context that gets established.

 It MAY alter its behavior in other ways;
-in particular, it is SHOULD randomly insert GREASE EADs in later messages of an exchange in which any were received.
+in particular, it SHOULD randomly insert GREASE EADs in later messages of an exchange in which any were received.

 If it does not alter its behavior,